Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/06-versal-system-design-clocking-tutorial/README.md

    * From the changes made above, you will notice a new clock, a Datawidth Converter, Clock Converter, and a new FIFO on the `s2mm` kernel.
       * Do note that if you change a kernel or connectivity you have to re-run v++ linker.

 **NOTE: Any change to the `system.cfg` file can also be done on the command-line.
-Make sure to familiarize yourself with the Vitis compiler options by referring to the documentation [here](https://www.xilinx.com/html_docs/xilinx2020_2/vitis_doc/vitiscommandcompiler.html).**
+Make sure to familiarize yourself with the Vitis compiler options by referring to the documentation [here](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/vitiscommandcompiler.html).**

-**IMPORTANT: Clocking for ADF Graph and PL Kernels follow a few rules.
-One, PL Kernels that are inside the ADF Graph will have to have their clock specified in three locations: Graph creation, `v++` kernel compilation, and lastly in `v++` linker.
-For PL Kernels outside the ADF Graph, only: `v++` kernel compilation and `v++` linker.**

 ## Step 4 - Compiling Host Code
 When the `v++` linker is complete, you can compile the host code that will run on the Linux that comes with the platform.
 Compiling code for the design requires the location of the **SDKTARGETSYSROOT**, or representation of the root file system, that can be used to cross-compile the host code.

 1. Open `./sw/host.cpp` and familiarize yourself with the contents.
 Pay close attention to API calls and the comments provided.

-    Do take note that [XRT](https://xilinx.github.io/XRT/2020.2/html/index.html) (Xilinx Runtime) is used in the host application.
+    Do take note that [XRT](https://xilinx.github.io/XRT/2021.1/html/index.html) (Xilinx Runtime) is used in the host application.
 This API layer is used to communicate with the programmable logic, specifically the PLIO kernels for reading and writing data.
 To understand how to use this API in an AI Engine application refer to the "Programming the PS Host Application" of UG1076.

     The output size of the kernel run is half of what was allocated earlier.
 This is something to keep in mind.
 By changing the `s2mm` kernel from a 32-bit input/output to a 64-bit input/output, the kernel call will be adjusted.
 If this is not changed, it will hang because XRT is waiting for the full length to be processed when in reality half the count was done (even though all the data will be present).
 In the `host.cpp` look at line 117 and 118 and comment them out.
 You should have uncommented the following line: